Toyota Motor Europe

-Toyota Motor Europe (TME) is a subsidiary of Toyota Motor Corporation responsible for company operations in Europe and Western Asia (Turkey, Russia, Israel, Kazakhstan, and the Caucasus).
-Its operations include research and development, manufacturing, sales, marketing, after-sales, and corporate functions.
-The company is headquartered in Brussels, Belgium, and began operating in 1963.
+Toyota Motor Europe (TME) is a subsidiary of Toyota Motor Corporation, overseeing operations across Europe and Western Asia, including Turkey, Russia, Israel, Kazakhstan, and the Caucasus.
+TME’s activities encompass research and development, manufacturing, sales, marketing, after-sales, and various corporate functions.
+Headquartered in Brussels, Belgium, TME commenced operations in 1963.

 History

-TME began selling cars in Europe under an official distributor agreement in 1963.
+TME began the manufacturing and sale of cars in Europe under an official distributor agreement in 1963.

-TME oversees the wholesale sales and marketing of Toyota and Lexus vehicles, parts and accessories, and Toyota’s European manufacturing and engineering operations.
-Toyota, directly and indirectly, employs around 80,000 people in Europe and has invested over €7 billion since 1990.
+TME oversees the wholesale sales and marketing of Toyota and Lexus vehicles, parts, and accessories, and Toyota’s European manufacturing and engineering operations.
+Toyota employs approximately 90,000 people in Europe, with a €11+ billion investment since 1990.
 Toyota’s operations in Europe are supported by a network of 31 National Marketing and Sales Companies across 49 countries, a total of around 3,000 sales outlets, and nine manufacturing plants.